-As commented above, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+As commented above, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the

+Scheme is in a position to operate in the manner of a normal scheme.
 Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.

-Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets and formally reported on, on a quarterly basis.
+Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets.

-In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its adviser's fees are met using Scheme funds.
-It is not possible to say what the cumulative effect of these costs is, generally, on members' accrued rights.
+In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its advisers' fees are met using Scheme funds.
+As commented above, there is uncertainty around determining the value of the Scheme's investments and how these should then be attributed to the members and, further, the allocation of costs to members which may require legal direction.
+For this reason, to date, Dalriada has had to take a general approach when applying costs.

-As soon as Dalriada is in a position to identify each individual's asset allocation, Dalriada will be able to determine the impact of costs on the value of members' benefits.
+As soon as Dalriada is in a position to identify each individual's asset allocation, Dalriada will be able to determine the impact of costs on the value of member's benefits.